 I found this clear shelf-liner that has little ridges on it.
-The liner protects the shelves and the little ridges allow air to flow to dry whatever water drips on it.
+The liner protects the shelves, and the little ridges allow air to flow to dry whatever water drips on it.

-You would really need to look hard to see the liner and I really like the protection it provides.
+You would really need to look hard to see the liner, and I really like the protection it provides.

 Use attractive and unusual storage containers if they need to be visible.

 We ripped out the desk, patched the wall, and painted it while I began the hunt for ‘something’ to fit in the space.
-I am a firm believer in kismet; I found this hutch in a junk store that I had never before been to.
+I am a firm believer in kismet; I found this hutch in a junk store I had never been to before.
 It was near a granite place I was visiting for the counters, and one day, my curiosity prompted me to pop in.
 You know those movies when two lovers are running across the field into each others’ arms?
 It was a bit like that for me and this hutch!

 Enter these high-tech silicone baking mat holders!
 Yup, I am referring to the paper towel roll cut into sections so that I can roll my silicone baking mats up and effectively store them!
 This is another drawer right underneath the counter where I tend to do all my baking.